Buck stopped: Showalter suspended, Braves cool off Mets 5-2

-”We’ve been having a rough time here lately and we put something together, so it was good for us to get this win,” manager Brian Snitker said.

-Travis d’Arnaud had three hits and three more RBIs against his former team.
-Fried (3-2) settled in after a rocky start, outpitching Chris Bassitt in Atlanta’s second comeback win of the season to open the four-game series.
+Travis d’Arnaud had three hits and three RBIs against his former team.
+Fried (3-2) settled in after a rocky start, outpitching Chris Bassitt as the defending World Series champions took the opener of a four-game series with only their second comeback win of the year.

 Mark Canha hit his first home run for the division-leading Mets (16-8), who played without manager Buck Showalter.
 He was suspended for one game about 20 minutes before the first pitch after Major League Baseball determined New York reliever Yoan Lopez intentionally threw at Philadelphia slugger Kyle Schwarber the previous night.

-Mets bench coach Glenn Sherlock filled in for Showalter, with help from pitching coach Jeremy Hefner and hitting coach Eric Chavez.

-”We were surprised, I can tell you that,” Sherlock said. ”It was close to game time, but like I said, that’s baseball and that’s really not our decision.
-Just have to deal with it.”
+Lopez, optioned to Triple-A Syracuse following Sunday’s victory, received a three-game ban that starts whenever he returns to the active big league roster – unless he appeals.

-On a misty, 53-degree night, Riley got the Braves started in the sixth inning with a leadoff single.
+On a misty, 53-degree night at Citi Field, Riley got the Braves (11-13) started in the sixth inning with a leadoff single.
 One out later, Ozzie Albies grounded a single through the open left side of an overshifted infield and d’Arnaud flared an 0-2 slider from Bassitt into shallow right field for a tying double.

-”It’s better to be lucky than good sometimes,” d’Arnaud said. ”We believe in ourselves and we know we’re a good team and today we had everything going except my (pitch) blocking.”

 Adam Duvall’s sacrifice fly gave Atlanta a 3-2 lead, and d’Arnaud added a two-run double off struggling reliever Trevor May in the eighth.

-”We haven’t played our best baseball, but tonight was a good one,” McHugh said.

 Fried went six innings, allowing two runs and four hits.
-The left-hander struck out six and walked none, leaving him with 27 Ks against one walk this year.
+The left-hander struck out six and walked none.

-”I think I’m in a really good spot with my delivery,” Fried said.

-Bassitt (3-2) permitted three runs and six hits in a season-high seven innings.
+Bassitt (3-2) permitted three runs and six hits in seven innings.
 He struck out eight and walked one.

 Starling Marte doubled in the second and scored on a wild pitch by Fried.
 Canha connected in the third to make it 2-0.